AhmedGhouri26/covid19-data-analysis/README.md

-# covid19-data-analysis
-A short analysis of COVID-19 data using Python and Matplotlib

 # COVID-19 Data Analysis

 This project analyzes global COVID-19 data and visualizes the top 10 countries with the highest confirmed cases.